Alexandria Ocasio-Cortez: Abortion rights

-Ocasio-Cortez supports codifying the right to abortion, and is a member of the House pro-choice caucus.
+Ocasio-Cortez supports codifying the right to abortion and is a member of the House Pro-Choice Caucus.
 On July 19, 2022, after the Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, she and 17 other members of Congress were arrested in an act of civil disobedience for refusing to clear a street during a protest for reproductive rights outside the Supreme Court Building.
+Soon after, she appeared at a pro-choice rally in Union Square and recalled being raped in her early 20s and taking a pregnancy test shortly afterward and thinking "thank God I have at least a choice" while waiting for the result.

 Education

 Ocasio-Cortez campaigned in favor of establishing tuition-free public colleges and trade schools.
 She has said she is still paying off student loans herself and wants to cancel all student debt.